Search Resources

 DE MOU & Dispute Resolution Process

-DE addresses B.I.D. dispute resolution process on pp. 9-10 (request must be submitted by LEA, CW, parent or guardian, student via an attorney, or EDM, within 5 days of B.I.D. and decision issues by the Secretary of Education or designee within 10 business days); transportation dispute resolution process on p.
+The DE MOU & Dispute Resolution Process addresses B.I.D. dispute resolution process on pp. 9-10 (request must be submitted by LEA, CW, parent or guardian, student via an attorney, or EDM, within 5 days of B.I.D. and decision issues by the Secretary of Education or designee within 10 business days); transportation dispute resolution process on p.
 13 (request must be submitted to DDOE Pupil Transportation for a decision, appeals hearing can be requested to Secretary of Education within 30 days; the Secretary or designee’s decision is final.
 The LEA for the SOO must provide transportation during the pendency of any dispute.)

 Read More